-Our vision as a community funder is for the south to thrive.
 Our strategic vision provides the framework which Trustees use to make their granting decisions and outlines the direction the Trust takes for investing in our community.

 We protect and grow the community’s fund and engage in effective and innovative grant making.
 For over 30 years we have provided a helping hand to hundreds of people and communities in the south and plan to continue to support generations to come.